OpenFAST/openfast/docs/source/user/modules/beamdyn/input_files.rst

 The blade input file defines the cross-sectional properties at various stations along a blade and six damping coefficient for the whole blade.
-A sample BeamDyn blade input file is given in :numref:`appendix`.
+A sample BeamDyn blade input file is given in :numref:`bd_appendix`.
 The blade input file begins with two lines of header information, which is for the user but is not used by the software.